 These are also more suited to weaker metals to prevent substrate failure.

 Are high strength threadlockers.

-Some grades have other features that have associated icons for easy identification, see our article “Lockfast Icon Explained” here.
+Some grades have features with associated icons for easier identification, see our article “Lockfast Icons Explained” here.

 These are also colour coded, green, or red typically represents a higher strength product, blue medium or medium to high, and purple low.